ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Update and Delete List of Holiday in  Masterdata Database
 #### (i) Update

-On receiving a  request to update a Holiday list with the input parameters (id, location_code, holiday_date, holiday_name, holiday_desc, lang_code and is_active), the system updates the Holiday List in the Holiday Database for the code received as per the below steps
+On receiving a  request to update a Holiday list with the input parameters (id, location_code, holiday_date, holiday_name, holiday_desc, lang_code and is_active), the system updates the Holiday List in the Holiday Database for the code received as per the below steps:

 1. Validate if all required input parameters have been received as listed below for each specific request
    * id - integer